garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 [Link](https://updraft.cyfrin.io/courses/foundry/foundry-simple-storage/verify-smart-contract-etherscan)

+Note: This is the manual way to verify your contract on Etherscan but it's prone to errors and not very recommended.
+We will learn to verify a contract programmatically in the next lessons.

 ## Cleaning up the project

 Forge has a built-in command to format our code that we should always run: